Experimental Observation of Acceleration-Induced Thermality: Introduction

 \section{Introduction}

-The machinery employed by quantum field theory in curved spacetime \cite{parker, parker1} to analyze radiation emission has the advantage of stripping away the minute details of the emission process and focusing entirely on the local change in energy of a radiating system.
-Motivated by the original analyses of Unruh \cite{unruh1} and DeWitt \cite{dewitt} to simplify the transistions in energy of quantum fields in general relativistic backgrounds by modeling them as two level systems, we return to the original use of the ``Unruh-DeWitt detector" to analyse how a radiating particle changes its energy.
-The fundamental insight from this perspective is that for certain deformations in the structure of spacetime, an Unruh-DeWitt detector will undergo a transition, either up or down in energy, and radiate \cite{lynch, lynch1, unruh1, dewitt, muller, matsas1, matsas3}.
-Remarkably, the character of this radiating system will be thermalized at a temperature defined by some characteristic inverse length scale of the spacetime or motion through it, e.g. acceleration, surface gravity, Hubble constant, or some combination thereof, \cite{unruh1, hawking, gibbons, lynch3, niayesh}.
+The machinery employed by quantum field theory in curved spacetime \cite{davies, aspects, pt, parker,parker1} to analyze radiation emission has the advantage of stripping away the minute details of the emission process and focusing entirely on the local change in energy of a radiating system.
+Motivated by the original analyses of Unruh \cite{unruh1} and DeWitt \cite{dewitt} to simplify the transitions in energy of quantum fields in general relativistic backgrounds by modeling them as two level systems, we return to the original use of the ``Unruh-DeWitt detector" to analyse how a radiating particle changes its energy.
+The fundamental insight from this perspective is that for certain deformations in the structure of spacetime, an Unruh-DeWitt detector will undergo a transition, either up or down in energy, and radiate \cite{lynch,lynch1,unruh1,dewitt,muller,matsas1,matsas3}.
+Remarkably, the character of this radiating system will be thermalized at a temperature defined by some characteristic inverse length scale of the spacetime or motion through it, e.g. acceleration, surface gravity, Hubble constant, or some combination thereof, \cite{unruh1,hawking,gibbons,lynch3,niayesh}.
 Each of these length scales will define the location of an event horizon which, via quantum fluctuations near the horizon, will emit radiation which is thermalized at that characteristic temperature.
 In FRW cosmologies \cite{obadia}, signatures of this temperature may be encoded in the anisotropies in the cosmic microwave background \cite{agullo}.
-Analogue systems involving ``fluid black holes" \cite{dumb, silke, jeff, germain} are also capable of exploring not only the temperature, but other properties such as the entropy via correlations between Hawking pairs both inside and outside the effective horizon and even superradiant scattering.
-The most sought after temperature \cite{matsas4, matsas5}, due to the fact that it appears to be the most readily accessible experimentally, is the acceleration temperature $T = \frac{a}{2\pi}$.
+Analogue systems involving ``fluid black holes" \cite{dumb,silke,jeff,germain} are also capable of exploring not only the temperature, but other properties such as the entropy via correlations between Hawking pairs both inside and outside the effective horizon and even superradiant scattering.
+The most sought after temperature \cite{matsas4,matsas5}, due to the fact that it appears to be the most readily accessible experimentally, is the acceleration temperature $T = \frac{a}{2\pi}$.
 The path towards the discovery of this temperature began with the analysis of the quantum mechanical structure of the vacuum in inertial and accelerated reference frames by Fulling \cite{fulling}, the flux of radiation from the 1+1 dimensional moving mirror by Davies \cite{davies1}, and finally by the near horizon examination of Hawking radiation from black holes by Unruh \cite{unruh1}.
 Understanding this Fulling-Davies-Unruh (FDU) temperature has been the subject of a steadily growing community, as detailed in \cite{matsas4}, and the techniques developed to explore it have spread to other fields and fostered their grow as well, e.g. the use of Unruh-DeWitt detectors in relativistic quantum information \cite{hu}.
-This pursuit has culminated in an inherently thermodynamic understanding of the nature of relativistic quantum field theory in classical general relativistic backgrounds \cite{bekenstein, jacobson}.
 Since the FDU temperature and the general characteristics of electromagnetic radiation are determined by the acceleration, it is through accelerated electromagnetic systems that we expect to see the first signs of accelerated thermality.
-Here we employ a spacetime formulation of \textit{accelerated quantum electrodynamics} (AQED) \cite{lynch, lynch1,lynch4}, via the use of a uniformly accelerated Unruh-DeWitt detector \cite{unruh1, dewitt} and apply it to high energy channeling radiation \cite{wistisen}.
-The result of this analysis is a statistically significant indication that \textit{the FDU temperature has finally been observed, in a non-analog experiment.}